avisoventures/avisoventures.github.io/content/posts/controlling-dilution-7-ask-for-more.md

 ---
-title: Controling Dilution 7 - Ask The Board for More
+title: Controlling Dilution 7 - Ask The Board for More
 description: Get more ownership by asking the board for a new option grant.
 It's worth a try.
 author: Nick Galbreath
 date: 2022-01-21